texhex/BiosSledgehammer/README.md

 You can now waste precious life time to try to script this, or you can just use BIOS Sledgehammer:
 * You can support several BIOS passwords for your devices, it will simply try all passwords you specify until the correct one is found
 * You define which BIOS version the devices should have.
-Devices with newer versions will not trigger a downgrade (the BIOS version parsing works from a rather old 2570p up to a 1040 G3).
+Devices with newer versions will not trigger a downgrade (the BIOS version parsing works from older devices like 6300 Pro up to a 1040 G3).
 * Define which TPM firmware and/or specification version (1.2 or 2.0) the device should have.
 Firmware checks are in place so BIOS Sledgehammer won’t try to flash “Update 6.40 to 7.41” on a device that has firmware 6.41
 * The BIOS password can be set individual per model or you just set all devices to the same password.
 All passwords are stored encrypted (using *HPQPswd64.exe*).
 * BIOS settings are changed individual so when something goes wrong, you know exactly what the problem was.